spacelift-io/user-documentation/docs/concepts/policy/task-run-policy.md

 # Task policy

 !!! warning
     This feature is deprecated.
-Using an [Approval policy](approval-policy.md) allows you to achieve the same goals in a more flexible and powerful way.
+New users should not use this feature and existing users are encouraged to migrate to the [approval policy](approval-policy.md), which offers a much more flexible and powerful way to control which tasks are allowed to proceed.
+A migration guide is available [here](#migration-guide).

 ## Purpose